sntdshrly/software-testing/README.md

 # Software Testing
-a set of codes during software testing class.
+A set of codes during software testing class.